 - Predictability – This means you produce consistent and reliably good products and services and don’t change the rules on the employees.

 - Control – Everybody understands the company goals, the product development process and the hiring procedures.
 It’s your job to make sure these goals are clear and understood by all.

-It’s inside this tone that your junior talent works, so make sure it’s a healthy and sustainable one.
+This tone colors the environment within which your junior talent works, so make sure it’s a healthy and sustainable one.

 Work on closing deals

 The whole point of freeing you up is so you can grow your business, whether it’s by finding new partners or new markets.
 Of course, this is also a part of the business that you can eventually train someone else to do.
 Until then, here’s a little cheat sheet on closing deals:

 - Always learn how to qualify – Don’t waste your time on prospects that can’t use or can’t afford your product or service.